 As a WCT surfer she finished the year in 3rd position behind the guns of the new crop, Andersen and Layne Beachley.
 This result, although not so remarkable in the record books would turn out to be one of the most satisfying for Burridge as it showed she could compete and often win against the much heralded new talent in women’s surfing.

 In 1998 she quit the tour ranked eighth in the world before years end when she fell pregnant with her first child.
 TV hosting, surf reports, painting surfboards and promoting Feisty Girl surfboards keep Burridge busy as well as her new life as mum.

-Inducted into The Sport Australia Hall of Fame in 1995
+1995: Inducted into the Sport Australia Hall of Fame

-Inducted into the Surfing Walk of Fame in August 2017
+2017: Inducted into the Surfing Walk of Fame